-Willis Newson delivers sensitive, inspiring and imaginative projects that improve wellbeing and quality of life.
+Willis Newson delivers sensitive, inspiring and imaginative arts projects that improve wellbeing and quality of life.

-Creative participation is at the heart of our work.
+Creative participation and co-production is at the heart of our work.
 We involve people; providing creative opportunities that increase self-esteem, boost morale and connect communities.

 We demonstrate the impact of our work and raise standards by evaluating projects and training others to do so.